Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/altinity-kb-zookeeper-backup.md

 description: >
     ZooKeeper backup
 ---

-You may have a question: “Do I need to backup Zookeeper Database, because it’s pretty important for ClickHouse?”
+Question: Do I need to backup Zookeeper Database, because it’s pretty important for ClickHouse?

-Answer: _ZK is in memory database.
-All nodes of ZK has exactly the same data._

-_If you have 3 ZK servers, then you have 3 copies of (3 backups) already._

-_To backup ZK has no sense because you need to have a snapshot of ZK + last ZK logs to exactly the last ZK transaction._

-_You cannot use ZK database backed up 3 hours ago or 3 minutes ago._

-_ZK restored from the backup will be inconsistent with CH database._

-_Answer2: Usually, it doesn't have too much sense.
-It's very hard to take zookeeper snapshot at exactly the same state as clickhouse. (well maybe if you will turn of clickhouses, then you can take snapshots of clickhouse AND zookeepers).
-So for example on clouds if you can stop all nodes and take disk snapshots - it will just work._

-_But while clickhouse is working it's almost impossible to collect the current state of zookeeper._

-_You need to restore zookeeper and clickhouse snapshots from EXACTLY THE SAME moment of time - no procedure is needed.
-Just start & run._

-_Also, that allows only to snapshot of clickhouse & zookeeper as a whole.
-You can not do partial backups then._

-_If you lose zookeeper data while having clickhouse data (or backups of clickhouse data) - you can restore the zookeeper state from clickhouse state._

-_With a couple of tables, it can be done manually._

-_On scale, you can use_ [https://github.com/Altinity/clickhouse-zookeeper-recovery](https://github.com/Altinity/clickhouse-zookeeper-recovery)

-_In future it will be even simpler_ [https://github.com/ClickHouse/ClickHouse/pull/13652](https://github.com/ClickHouse/ClickHouse/pull/13652)
+TLDR answer: **NO, just backup ClickHouse data itself, and do SYSTEM RESTORE REPLICA during recovery to recreate zookeeper data**

+Details:

+Zookeeper does not store any data, it stores the STATE of the distributed system ("that replica have those parts", "still need 2 merges to do", "alter is being applied" etc).
+That state always changes, and you can not capture / backup / and recover that state in a safe manner.
+So even backup from few seconds ago is represending some 'old state from the past' which is INCONSISTENT with actual state of the data.

+In other words - if clickhouse is working - then the state of distributed system always changes, and it's almost impossible to collect the current state of zookeeper (while you collecting it it will change many times).
+The only exception is 'stop-the-world' scenario (i.e. shutdown all clickhouse nodes, with all other zookeeper clients, then shutdown all the zookeeper, and only then take the backups, and backups of zookeeper & clickhouse will be consistent).
+In that case restoring the backup is as simple (and is equal to) as starting all the nodes which was stopped before.
+But usually that scenario is very non-practical.

+But how to recover the state of zookeeper in the scenario when clickhouse data were lost?
+Just run the command `SYSTEM RESTORE REPLICA` command **AFTER** restoring the clickhouse data itself.
+That will recreate the state of the replica in the zookeeper as it exists on the filesystem after backup recovery.

+Normally Zookeeper ensemble consists of 3 nodes, which is enough to survive hardware failures.

+On older verion (which don't have `SYSTEM RESTORE REPLICA` command  - it can be done manually, using instruction https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replication/#converting-from-mergetree-to-replicatedmergetree), on scale you can try [https://github.com/Altinity/clickhouse-zookeeper-recovery](https://github.com/Altinity/clickhouse-zookeeper-recovery)